I review the pros and cons of the Keto Diet and what I actually think about people using the ketogenic diet for weight loss.

 Keto “Flu” and Bad Breath

 Since our body isn’t used to using ketones, we tend to feel flu-like when in ketosis.
 Lots of brain fog, fatigue, headaches, nausea and poor endurance.
 You also get bad smelling breath, sweat and pee from the acetone (a byproduct of fat metabolism).
 Sexy?
 Not so much.
-Thankfully, if you are in ketosis long enough, a lot of people report that most of these side effects start to go away.
+Thankfully, over time, a lot of people report that most of these side effects start to go away.

 Constipation

 Constipation is one of the most common onset side effects of following a keto diet.
 A ten-year study looking at the effects of a keto diet on 48 children found that 65% of the children experienced constipation.
-This is all due to the fact that a low carb diet means you’re missing out on fibre-rich grains, fruits and certain vegetables.
+A low carb diet means you’re missing out on fibre-rich grains, fruits and certain vegetables.

 High Cholesterol